-Bottom line: Medical marketing in 2020 is now a team sport and extends beyond the quality of a doctor’s medical care.
+Bottom line: Medical marketing in 2020 is now a team sport and extends beyond a doctor’s medical care quality.
 The interaction a patient has with every staff member affects their overall perceived experience at the practice.
 Developing a marketing strategy that focuses on engaged and inspired employees will place your brand at the top of patients’ radar screens and keep them committed, invested, and loyal.

 4. The Mega-Empowered Healthcare Consumer

 Patients today are more empowered than ever and have numerous healthcare options.
-Healthcare is in the midst of a radical shift toward “patient consumerism” and the “retailization” of the industry, as patients increasingly demand a retail-like experience when searching for and obtaining medical services.
+Healthcare is in the midst of a radical shift toward “patient consumerism” and the “retailization” of the industry.
+Patients increasingly demand a retail-like experience when searching for and obtaining medical services.

 To thrive in 2020 and beyond, health systems and medical practices must outdo their competition by meeting patient needs and surpassing patient expectations along the entire patient journey.
 That journey includes: